kyleraywed/derp/README.md

     // Fourth?
 NO!
 Reduce will ALWAYS be the LAST thing to run, it can only be declared
     // one time or it returns an error, and it returns a slice of a single element.
-    // Apply() will error when reduce is applied on an empty slice. err := pipeline.Reduce(func(acc int, value int) int {
+    // Apply() will error if the working slice is empty when the reduce order is given. err := pipeline.Reduce(func(acc int, value int) int {
         return acc + value
     })